 - The robot will start cleaning, moving randomly or in a specific pattern.
 Stick around during the first cleaning in case the cleaner gets stuck somewhere or the cable gets twisted.

 - If your pool is very dirty, you may need to empty the debris bag or basket halfway through.
 Some models come with a ‘filter full’ indicator on the power unit.

 - When the cleaner finishes cleaning, gently pull it upwards using the cable.
 When it is within reach, grab it and lift it out (do not pull it out using the cable).
 The water will drain as you lift it.

 - Empty the collected debris and wash the bag or basket.

 - Store the power unit and cleaner in a cool, dry place away from direct sunlight.
 Some cleaners can be safely left in the pool when not in use (remove when swimming or adding chemicals).

-Most robotic pool cleaners come with a weekly scheduler, which allows you to set the robot to start cleaning automatically on specific days.
+Most robotic pool cleaners come with a weekly scheduler that allows you to set the robot to clean the pool on specific days.

 You’ll have to leave the robot in the pool for this to work.